 Poppies are typically worn as a sign of remembrance at this time of year.
 The small red flower was one of few plant species to grow around the bodies of fallen soldiers in Europe throughout the bitter battles of the World War I. The poppy was mentioned in Canadian surgeon John McCrae’s poem, In Flanders Fields.
 It was adopted by the Royal British Legion as the symbol of their annual poppy appeal in 1921.

-This year is the Armistice Centenary and Remembrance Sunday marks 100 years since the end of the Great War.
-A service is being held at the Whitehall Cenotaph, central London, where wreaths of red poppies are placed around the cenotaph.
+The annual remembrance service will be held at the Whitehall Cenotaph, central London, where wreaths of red poppies are placed around the cenotaph.
 Thousands of people around the country will join in a two-minute silence in honour of those who gave their lives in the First and Second World War and other conflicts.

 |Click here to subscribe!